 Action title Status More information Create a system to better coordinate engagement with communities of color across Metro departments.
 This system should include the maintaining of a record of community-based organizations' involvement with Metro to support relationship continuity.
-In progress Due to budget restrictions Metro did not acquire a relationship management tool to coordinate across the agency, however, COVID-19 pushed DEI and Communications staff to compile a comprehensive list of partners, grantees and grantee applicants for the purpose of better coordinating relationship management and outreach.
-Civic Engagement Capacity Building Grants Program will also convene Metro staff to assess opportunities for improved agency-wide coordination.
-Work with communities to co-create community- specific public engagement plans that work to develop long-term community relationships, as opposed to episodic engagement.
-In progress The development and ongoing implementation of the Civic Engagement Capacity Building grant program will support long-term, trusted relationship building between Metro and community-based organizations as well as the Black, Indigenous and communities of color they serve.
+In progress.
+Due to budget restrictions Metro did not acquire a relationship management tool to coordinate across the agency, however, COVID-19 pushed DEI and Communications staff to compile a comprehensive list of partners, grantees and grantee applicants for the purpose of better coordinating relationship management and outreach.
+Work with communities to co-create community-specific public engagement plans that work to develop long-term community relationships, as opposed to episodic engagement.
+In progress.
+The development and ongoing implementation of the Civic Engagement Capacity Building grant program will support long-term, trusted relationship building between Metro and community-based organizations as well as the Black, Indigenous and communities of color they serve.
 The program's first round of grantees will be announced in June 2021.
 Metro departments set aside resources for contracting and partnering with CBOs or community groups for engagement.
 Results are included in quarterly management reports.
-In progress This work is successful and growing, with CBO contracts for engagement happening in departments across the agency.
-Recent examples include contracts in WPES with Unite Oregon and Centro Cultural to support deep engagement around the development of two new transfer stations.
+In progress.
+This work is successful and growing, with CBO contracts for engagement happening in departments across the agency.
+Recent examples include contracts in WPES with Unite Oregon and Centro Cultural to support robust engagement around the potential transfer station developments.
 The Social Vulnerability Project, led by the Research Center and DEI, also stipends seven CBOs to participate in a community advisory group to define and map social vulnerability across the region.
 Identify and propose ways to improve youth engagement and youth involvement in Metro decision-making.
-In progress The youth-led equity cohort in Communications was cancelled due to COVID-19, but the Civic Engagement Grant program will invest in leadership development for youth of color to support their involvement in Metro decision-making.
+In progress.
+The youth-led equity cohort was cancelled due to COVID-19, but the Civic Engagement Grant program will invest in leadership development for youth of color to support their involvement in Metro decision-making.
 Identify and propose the creation of new opportunities within public engagement activities for emerging and established community leaders to work with decision makers to help drive plan, policy and program outcomes.
-In progress Even within the context of COVID-19 Metro continued to find ways to deepen community partnerships and bring community leaders into decision-making processes, expansion that will continue as the Civic Engagement Capacity Building grant program is implemented in FY 21/22Additional examples include collaborative and co-creative engagement on the Supportive Housing Services program, Parks and Nature Bond, and 2020 Transportaion measure.
+In progress.
+Even within the context of COVID-19 Metro continued to find ways to deepen community partnerships and bring community leaders into decision-making processes, expansion that will continue as the Civic Engagement Capacity Building grant program is implemented in FY 21/22Additional examples include collaborative and co-creative engagement on the Supportive Housing Services program and the Parks and Nature Bond.
 Metro Council also engaged in direct dialogue and partnership with Reimagine Oregon that informed a suite of decision-making aimed at protecting and investing in Black lives.

-$Goal \ B \ - \ Metro \ meaningfully \ engages \ communities \ of \ color$
+Goal B - Metro meaningfully engages communities of color - Continued